AUTHOR'S VIDEOS ON YOUTUBE

 Evangelicals are typically guarded toward anything that expresses a "spiritual" manifestation, for fear that it is demonic or out of order.
 They "resist the Holy Spirit" as Stephen declared to the Religious leaders who stoned him calling him an apostate.
 Their discernment was totally inaccurate!

 Charismatics, on the other hand, may allow Spiritual manifestation but have difficulty discerning that which is Soulish and that which is Spirit.
 High emotion or energy has come to become itself an indicator of Spirituality.
 However, Spirit is not of the mind or emotion though it may be viewed as very emotive.

-in Chapter 4 indicates
+of character.
+Paul's letter to Ephesus, in Chapter 4 indicates

 2. Denying self and taking up the cross:

 Any person who becomes a big name or a superstar, a kind of spiritual idol is quickly on the road of becoming a false prophet or false teacher.
 Jesus corrected the early disciples who he sent to minister in "his name" they came back full of self exaltation, Luke 10:20 Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven.
 Jesus took the focus off themselves.
 They had learned their lesson by the time Peter and John met the crippled man at the Gate: Acts 3:12 And when Peter saw it, he answered unto the people, Ye men of Israel, why marvel ye at this? or why look ye so earnestly on us, as though by our own power or holiness we had made this man to walk?

 3: Selling out to the world and FAME (The error of Balaam

 prophet who "sold out" to the pagan world system.
 He was willing

 sell his gift for gain and bring a curse to the people of God.